 Now you want to make sure that your camp is filled up as fast as possible and that you have the cash flow needed in order to make sure that when camp starts, it will be amazing!

-After registering 2.9 million people in 2015 for camps, events, schools and a lot more we have seen that the camps that start registration early and that give incentives to register ahead of time are the ones that get filled up and eventually need to open additional sessions.
+After registering 2.9 million people in 2015 for camps, special events, schools and a lot more we have seen that the camps that start registration early and that give incentives to register ahead of time are the ones that get filled up and eventually need to open additional sessions.

 So… The earlier you register and fill up your summer sessions, the better.
 You guarantee a certain number of campers, can plan out your staffing and have a good idea of what to expect.